Ziebart: History

-In 1959, Kurt Ziebart started the Auto Rustproofing Company with two other investors, and opened the first shop bearing the proprietary Ziebart name on Harper Avenue in Detroit.
-In 1963, he sold his rustproofing company to an investor group.

-In 1962, Ziebart's first international location was opened in Windsor, Ontario, Canada.
+In 1959, Kurt Ziebart founded the Auto Rustproofing Company in Detroit with two partners.
+The first international location opened in Windsor, Ontario in 1962.

-In 1963, Kurt Ziebart sold his rustproofing company to an investor group led by Roger Waindle.
-Waindle also acquired the right to the name Ziebart which he registered with the company's trademark, a helmet and shield design.
-Waindle also acquired the right to the exclusive tooling designed by Ziebart which he then miniatured for easier processing.
-He also patented the process.
-With control of the technical approach, Waindle then developed the franchise package including technical and marketing manuals.
-The company was renamed Ziebart Auto Truck Rustproofing Company.
+In 1963, Ziebart sold the company to an investor group led by Roger Waindle, who acquired the trademarked name, patented process, and exclusive tooling.
+Waindle developed a franchise system, and the company was renamed Ziebart Auto Truck Rustproofing Company.

 By 1969, Ziebart (then Ziebart Rustproofing Company) had about 150 franchises in the Midwest of the US and in Canada.
 As Waindle was interested in selling the company, he hired E.J.
 Hartmann as Chief Operating Officer.
 Hartmann was an MBA graduate from the University of Michigan who was recruited from Shatterproof Glass Corporation where he was the company's controller.

 In 1970, Hartmann acquired the controlling stock of Ziebart and started an aggressive marketing program both in the US and internationally.

 In 1973, Ziebart in Hilo Hawaii opened its doors to be the first and the only Ziebart franchise in the Hawaiian Islands.

 In 1977, Ziebart introduced "Zee-Glaze", a protective polymer sealant that chemically bonded to cars' paint.

 In 1979, Ziebart (then Ziebart International Corporation) acquired Arndt Palmer Laboratories, a small chemical manufacturer for car care chemicals in Melvindale, MI.
 This company was then relocated to Redford, MI, and became the base for Ziebart's manufacturing of its own rustproofing sealant, a wax based petroleum product.

 By the end of the decade, Ziebart had increased the number of franchised locations worldwide to over 650, while at the same time doubling the retail volume of US franchisees.